• Skip to primary navigation

 • Helps with constipation and to soothe an irritated stomach.

-• A recent study has proven that zobo contains compounds that induce potent anti-cancer effects on the body.
+• A recent study on Hibiscus has proven that it contains compounds that induce potent anti-cancer effects on the body.

 Read more about the benefits of hibiscus in this article.